bra-fsn/s1crets/docs/index.rst

 You can get a secret's deciphered value with a simple command like this::

   $ s1crets get --provider aws.sm secrets/test
-  test
+  secret_value

 You can use a different provider (for example AWS Parameter Store)::

   $ s1crets get --provider aws.ps /secrets/test
-test
+  secret_value

 JSON contents in secrets are supported.
 You can query into the document itself::